alexpdp7/alexpdp7/programming/git/combining_repos_with_josh_filter.md

 With Josh, you can create a virtual Git repository that combines multiple repositories, or a virtual repository that contains a subtree of another repository.

 Because Josh is a daemon, using Josh has a greater overhead than other options to combine code from other repositories.
-However, Josh provides the josh-filter command that can be used for similar purposes, without the extra maintenance of a service.
+However, Josh provides the josh-filter command that can be used for similar purposes without the extra maintenance of a service.

 This document describes a sample scenario and a step-by-step procedure that you can follow along to learn about josh-filter.